ipeglin/WaveFormsTk/README.md

 ## Quick Start

-1. Download the Toolkit with by pressing *Code > Download ZIP*
+1. Download the intended asset underneath Releases.
-2. Unzip the downloaded folder
-3. Navigate to your repo with `cd ./WaveFormsTk/`
+3. Navigate to the downloaded folder with terminal or finder / explorer.
-4. Run program with `python3 main.py`
+4. Run the python script i.e. with `python3 main.py`.

 ## Features